 Protected rights pension

 A protected rights pension is a type of historical personal pension.
-If you made National Insurance (NI) Contributions above the amount required for the basic State Pension the government paid these excess NI Contributions into a protected rights pension.
-This means that if you were contracted out of SERPS, your extra National Insurance Contributions were paid into a protected rights pension.
-Nowadays though, there is no difference between protected rights and non-protected rights pensions or how you access your pension savings.
+If you made National Insurance Contributions (NICs) above the amount required for the basic State Pension in the past, the government paid these excess NICs into a protected rights pension.
+This means that if you were contracted out of SERPS, your extra NICs were paid into a protected rights pension.
+Nowadays though, there’s no difference between protected rights and non-protected rights pensions or how you access your pension savings.

 Reference scheme test (RST)